SuperGrobi/CompositeBuildings.jl/README.md

 this package also provides the `relate_buildings` function, used find related building in two `DataFrame`s.
 (Introducing the first arbitrary parameter)

+## Metadata
+the `DataFrames` returned by the loader functions have two metadata tags attached:

+- :center_lon
+- :center_lat

+which hold the approximate center of the data in the dataframe, in WSG84 lon and lat respectively.

+## Disclaimer
-Disclaimer: I have no idea what I am doing.
+I have no idea what I am doing.
 Stuff WILL break.
 Use with care.
 You have been warned.